KivApple/football_manager/README.md

 13. Because there is no business-logic, I've written unit tests of validation for `PageRequestDTO`.
 14. For integration tests I'm testing a use-case of creating a team with players and then deleting it.

+## Future work or points of improvement

+If it was a real project with more time budget, there are few things which could be done:

+1. Add full CRUD for teams and players: endpoints for update teams (now you can only create and delete them) and separate players inside the team
+2. Add an endpoint for transfer player from one team to another
+3. Add an endpoint for query teams without players (for better performance when we don't need team details)
+4. Add an endpoint for query one team with players by its id
+5. Add integration tests for all endpoints
+6. Use Java 14 record type in place of Lombok @Data
+7. Handle UNIQUE constraint errors while creating a team and translate it to 409 Conflict HTTP error code
+8. Add an authentication (authenticated method to be defined)
+9. Write a Dockerfile for Docker deployment of the app
+10. It is possible to create a Docker Compose configuration or HELM chart to simplify deployment of both app and DB
+11. If we need more performance we could use `spring-boot-starter-webflux` to create asynchronous endpoints